VirtoCommerce/vc-module-order/README.md

 ![Fig.Customer Orders](/docs/media/screen-payment-document-details.png)

 The  Payment document contains the following fields:

 1. Payment number generated automatically by the system.
 The order payment number template can be specified by user:
     1. The user navigates to settings->Orders->General
     1. The system opens the General Settings screen
     1. The user specifies the Order payment number template

 ![Fig.Customer Orders](/docs/media/screen-order-payment-number-template.png)

 1. From label displays the order creation date
 1. Payment fees input field with currency as a label
 1. Payment fees incl. taxes input field with currency as a label
 1. Status drop down
 1. Payment purpose input field
 1. Amount input field

 The order payment document screen contains the following widgets:

 ![Fig.Customer Orders](/docs/media/screen-payment-document-widgets.png)

 1. Comments – contains all comments related to order payments
-2. Payment address widget displays the billing address details
+1. Payment address widget displays the billing address details

-a.
-Address Name
+   1. Address Name

-b.
-Address type: Shipping/ Billing and Shipping
+   1. Address type: Shipping/ Billing and Shipping

-c.
-First Name
+   1. First Name

-d.
-Last Name
+   1. Last Name

-e.
-Currency
+   1. Currency

-f.
-Region
+   1. Region

-g.
-City
+   1. City

-h.
-Address 1
+   1. Address 1

-i.
-Address 2
+   1. Address 2

-j.
-Zip code
+   1. Zip code

-k.
-Email
+   1. Email

-l.
-Phone
+   1. Phone

-3. Transactions widget displays the list of all payment gateway transactions
+1. Transactions widget displays the list of all payment gateway transactions
-4. Totals widget displays the total payment details:
+1. Totals widget displays the total payment details:

-a.
-Payment price
+    1. Payment price

-b.
-Discount total
+    1. Discount total

-c.
-Tax total
+    1. Tax total

-d.
-Total
+    1. Total

-5. Changes widget displays the payment changes history(logs)
+1. Changes widget displays the payment changes history(logs)
-6. Dynamic properties widget
+1. Dynamic properties widget

 #### Order Shipment Document

 The user can view the Shipment document details by clicking on the ‘Shipment’ document The Order shipment document screen displays the following fields:

 ![Fig.Customer Orders](/docs/media/screen-shipment-document.png)

 1. Order Shipment number generated automatically by the system.
-The order shipment number template can be specified by user
+The order shipment number template can be specified by user:

-d.
-The user navigates to settings->Orders->General
+   1. The user navigates to settings->Orders->General

-e.
-The system opens the General Settings screen
+   1. The system opens the General Settings screen

-f.
-The user specifies the Order shipment number template
+   1. The user specifies the Order shipment number template

 ![Fig.Customer Orders](/docs/media/screen-order-shipment-number-template.png)

-2. From (label) displays the order creation date
+1. From (label) displays the order creation date
-3. Status drop down displays the shipment status
+1. Status drop down displays the shipment status
-4. Assigned to drop down displays the name of the person responsible for the shipment processing
+1. Assigned to drop down displays the name of the person responsible for the shipment processing
-5. Shipment amount input field
+1. Shipment amount input field
-6. Shipment amount with tax
+1. Shipment amount with tax
-7. Fulfillment center drop down
+1. Fulfillment center drop down

 ![Fig.Customer Orders](/docs/media/screen-fullfilment-center.png)

 The order shipment document screen displays the following widgets:

 1. Shipment items widget displays the list of items for shipping
-2. Changes widget displays the shipment changes history (logs)
+1. Changes widget displays the shipment changes history (logs)
-3. Comments widget displays the comments related to the shipment
+1. Comments widget displays the comments related to the shipment
-4. Dynamic properties widget
+1. Dynamic properties widget
-5. Delivery address widget
+1. Delivery address widget
-6. Totals widget:
+1. Totals widget:

-a.
-Shipping price
+    1. Shipping price

-b.
-Discount total
+    1. Discount total

-c.
-Tax total
+    1. Tax total

-d.
-Total
+    1. Total

 ## Roles and Permissions

 In order to manage Virto Commerce functionality each user must be assigned to at least one role.
 Each role provides the user with certain access permissions.
 These permissions allow or restrict the user's access to functionalities within the Virto Commerce client application.
 Permissions are controlled by assigning Roles to users.
 A Role is a collection of permissions.
 A Role can be assigned to multiple users.
 Each user can have more than one assigned Role.
 Through the combination of assigned Roles, you can ensure that users only have access to the information and functionality they need.

 ### Scenarios

 In order to view and manage Orders in the ‘Orders Module’ the user shall be assigned to the ‘Order’ role with a pre-defined set of permissions.

 #### Add Order Role and Permissions

 ![Fig.Customer Orders](/docs/media/diagram-add-roles-and-permissions.png)

 1. The admin navigates to Browse->Security->Roles
-2. The system displays the ‘Roles’ screen
+1. The system displays the ‘Roles’ screen
-3. The admin clicks the ‘Add’ button to create a new role
+1. The admin clicks the ‘Add’ button to create a new role
-4. The system displays the ‘New Role’ screen that contains the following elements:
+1. The system displays the ‘New Role’ screen that contains the following elements:

-a.
-Name input field
+     1. Name input field

-b.
-Description input field
+     1. Description input field

-c.
-List of permissions.
+     1. List of permissions.
 Each set of permissions contains:

-i.
-Permission name
+         1. Permission name

-ii.
-Selectable list of permissions
+	     1. Selectable list of permissions

 ![Fig.Customer Orders](/docs/media/screen-permission-name.png)

 ![Fig.Customer Orders](/docs/media/screen-assign-permissions.png)

-5. The admin fills out the fields, assigns permissions to the new role and clicks the ‘Create’ button
+1. The admin fills out the fields, assigns permissions to the new role and clicks the ‘Create’ button
-6. The new role with permissions is created
+1. The new role with permissions is created

 **Important**: The admin can select different set of permissions for multiple roles related to Orders Module.
 Roles and permissions can be both edited and deleted from the system.

 #### Assign Order Role to User

 ![Fig.Customer Orders](/docs/media/diagram-assign-role-with-permissions.png)

 1. The admin navigates to Browse->Security->Users and selects a user
-2. The system displays the user details screen
+1. The system displays the user details screen
-3. The admin selects the Roles widget that can be either empty or may contain previously assigned roles to the selected user
+1. The admin selects the Roles widget that can be either empty or may contain previously assigned roles to the selected user
-4. The admin clicks the ‘Assign’ button to assign a new role to the user
+1. The admin clicks the ‘Assign’ button to assign a new role to the user
-5. The admin selects the role(s) and confirms the selection by clicking the ‘OK’ button
+1. The admin selects the role(s) and confirms the selection by clicking the ‘OK’ button
-6. The system will assign the selected role to the user
+1. The system will assign the selected role to the user

 ## Notification Templates